 Prior to the Spin-Off, certain employees of Civeo participated in Oil States' Equity Participation Plan (the Oil States Plan).
 The expense associated with these employees is reflected in the accompanying consolidated statements of operations.
-Effective May 30, 2014, our employees and non-employee directors began participating in the 2014 Equity Participation Plan of Civeo Corporation (the Civeo Plan).
+Our employees and non-employee directors participate in the Amended and Restated 2014 Equity Participation Plan of Civeo Corporation (the Civeo Plan).
 The Civeo Plan authorizes the Board of Directors to grant options, awards of restricted shares, performance awards, dividend equivalents, awards of deferred shares, and share payments to our employees and non-employee directors.
-No more than 4.0 million Civeo common shares may be awarded under the Civeo Plan.
+No more than 14.0 million Civeo common shares may be awarded under the Civeo Plan.